-In April 2008, the FASB amended certain provisions of ASC Topic 350, "Intangibles-Goodwill and Other", (previously reported as FASB Staff Position No. 142-3).
+In April 2008, the FASB amended certain provisions of ASC Topic 350, "Intangibles-Goodwill and Other".
 Topic 350 amends the factors that must be considered in developing renewal or extension assumptions used to determine the useful life over which to amortize the cost of a recognized intangible.
 It further requires an entity to consider its own assumptions about renewal or extension of the term of the arrangement, consistent with its expected use of the asset, and is an attempt to improve consistency between the useful life of a recognized intangible asset and the period of expected cash flows used to measure the fair value of the asset.
-Topic 350 became effective for fiscal years beginning after December 15, 2008, and the guidance for determining the useful life of a recognized intangible asset must be applied prospectively to intangible assets acquired after the effective date.
+Topic 350 became effective for fiscal years beginning after December 15, 2008, and the guidance for determining the useful life of a recognized intangible assets must be applied prospectively to intangible assets acquired after the effective date.
 Topic 350 will not have a significant impact on the Company's results of operations, financial condition or liquidity.